janmonschke/backbone-couchdb/README.md

     Backbone.couch_connector.config.global_changes = false;

-As you can see you also need to create a new database in your CouchDB and a new design document that contains the following view:
+As you can see you also need to create a new database in your CouchDB and a new design document that contains the following view called "byCollection":

     function(doc) {
         if (doc.collection) {